dfelinto/blender-manual/manual/modeling/surfaces/editing/surface.rst

 but with less control and options (in fact, there is none!).

-It only works on selected "surfaces" made of *one U row* (and not with one V row), so-called "surface curves", by "extruding" this "cross section" in a square pattern, automatically adjusting the weights of control points to get a perfect circular extrusion (this also implies closing the surface along the V axis), following exactly the same principle as for the *NURBS Tube* or *NURBS Torus* primitives.
+It only works on selected "surfaces" made of *one U row* (and not with one V row), so-called "surface curves", by "extruding" this "cross section" in a square pattern.
+While automatically adjusting the weights of control points to get a perfect circular extrusion (this also implies closing the surface along the V axis), following exactly the same principle as for the *NURBS Tube* or *NURBS Torus* primitives.